Family reunification for refugees and asylees

 An AOR is a legal document that proves your family relationship with your relative overseas.
 Filing an AOR connects your case with your family member’s case.
 This can help your family members resettle in your location.

-You can file an AOR for your parents, spouse, and unmarried children under 21 who have refugee status.
+Refugees, asylees, and SIV holders in the U.S. can not currently apply for family reunification through an AOR.
+Previously, an AOR could be submitted for your parents, spouse, and unmarried children under 21 who have refugee status.

 Programs for Afghan families